LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Introduction

-The equation beginning V=.... is called the Manning Equation.
+The open channel flow calculator equation beginning V=.... is called the Manning Equation.
 It is a semi-empirical equation and is the most commonly used equation for uniform steady state flow of water in open channels (see Discussion and References for Open Channel Flow for further discussion).
 Because it is empirical, the Manning equation has inconsistent units which are handled through the conversion factor k.
 Uniform means that the water surface has the same slope as the channel bottom.
 Uniform flow is actually only achieved in channels that are long and have an unchanging cross-section.
 However, the Manning equation is used in other situations despite not strictly achieving these conditions.

-In our rectangular open channel flow calculation, most of the combinations of inputs have analytic (closed form) solutions to compute the unknown variables; however, two require numerical solutions ("Enter Q, n, S, y" and "Enter Q, n, S, b").
+In our rectangular open channel flow calculator, most of the combinations of inputs have analytic (closed form) solutions to compute the unknown variables; however, two require numerical solutions ("Enter Q, n, S, y" and "Enter Q, n, S, b").
 Our numerical solutions utilize a cubic solver.
 All of our calculations utilize double precision.

 Variables [L]=Length units, [T]=Time units.
-To top of page

 A = Flow cross-sectional area, determined normal (perpendicular) to the bottom surface [L2].